 WHAT IS THE 21-DAY DVAM CHALLENGE?

-As part of DVAM, we are hosting a virtual 21-day challenge.
-Every weekday you will get an email with various learning challenges such as podcasts, videos, and articles that examine the intersections of white supremacy, racism, and domestic and sexual violence.
+As part of DVAM, we hosted a virtual 21-day challenge.
+Every weekday participants received an email with various learning challenges such as podcasts, videos, and articles that examine the intersections of white supremacy, racism, and domestic and sexual violence.

-Through this challenge, we will explore topics such as white supremacy, criminalization of survival, barriers to accessing services, and transformative justice.
-By learning about these topics, we will develop a deeper understanding of the barriers that survivors of color face in seeking assistance.
-We will leave this challenge with tools and skills to better support survivors of color, through strategies that were developed and fostered by people of color (especially women of color).
+Through this challenge, we explored topics such as white supremacy, criminalization of survival, barriers to accessing services, and transformative justice.
+By learning about these topics, we developed a deeper understanding of the barriers that survivors of color face in seeking assistance.
+We left this challenge with tools and skills to better support survivors of color, through strategies that were developed and fostered by people of color (especially women of color).

 REFLECTION TOOLS FOR THE CHALLENGE